jayJs/node-jay/README.md

 Nevertheless, a SPA architecture can cause quite a lot of stress, especially when I try to add new features later on.
 To quote a former coworker - this javascript thing can become a flea circus real easy.

 To solve this problem, I'm using a Model-View-Controller-ish framework relying on Crossroads.js routing.
 The Model contains routes.
-If a route is matched a View function is called:
+If a route is matched, a View function is called:

 ```
 // Set up routing